Emotional resilience sounds like a skill, something you can build and train with practice.

 - Why can’t I just be more like Jessica?
 She’s also so cool and confident…

-But self-criticism only makes us feel worse about ourselves.
+Of course, self-criticism only makes us feel worse about ourselves.
 And in the long run, the worse we feel about ourselves, the harder it is to perform well and live up to our potential in any situation—from our work to our marriage.

 So why do we do it?
 Why do we instantly beat ourselves up as soon as we make even the smallest mistake?